asta7a/econmacropaper2/README.md

 --- BEGIN MODEL ANSWER ---

-Inflation is defined as a sustained rise in the general price level of goods and services in an economy over time, measured in the UK through the Consumer Prices Index (CPI).
-One major cause of rising inflation is demand-pull inflation, which occurs when aggregate demand in the economy grows faster than aggregate supply, pulling the price level upward.
-When the government increased public spending significantly during the Covid-19 pandemic and the subsequent cost of living crisis — with public sector net borrowing reaching £152bn in 2024/25 — this injected additional spending power into the circular flow of income.
-Simultaneously, the Bank of England maintained historically low Bank Rate of 0.1% through 2021, reducing the cost of borrowing and stimulating both consumer expenditure and business investment.
-As aggregate demand rose faster than the productive capacity of the economy, firms found they were able to raise prices without losing customers, and upward pressure on the general price level intensified.
-The mechanism through which this demand-pull pressure operates is illustrated below.
+Demand-pull inflation occurs when aggregate demand grows faster than aggregate supply, pulling the general price level upward.
+In the UK, the Bank of England held Bank Rate at just 0.1% through 2021 — the lowest level in its 300-year history — which sharply reduced the cost of borrowing, meaning consumers and firms could access cheap credit.
+This caused consumer expenditure and business investment to rise, which increased aggregate demand across the economy.
+As demand pushed output toward the economy's productive capacity, firms were able to raise prices without losing customers, and so the price level was pulled upward.
+This demand-pull mechanism is shown in the diagram below.

 ---
-📊 DIAGRAM: Demand-Pull Inflation on an AD/AS Diagram
+DIAGRAM: Demand-Pull Inflation

 Title: Demand-Pull Inflation
 Vertical axis: Price Level (P)
 Horizontal axis: Real GDP / National Output (Y)

 Draw:
-1. AD₁ — downward-sloping curve from top-left to bottom-right, representing initial aggregate demand
+1. AD₁ — downward-sloping curve from top-left to bottom-right
-2. AD₂ — downward-sloping curve drawn to the RIGHT of AD₁, representing the increase in aggregate demand
+2. AD₂ — downward-sloping curve to the RIGHT of AD₁, representing rising aggregate demand
 3. SRAS — upward-sloping curve from bottom-left to top-right
 4. LRAS — vertical line at full-employment output, labelled Y_fe

-Initial equilibrium: Where AD₁ meets SRAS — label this point A. Draw dotted lines to P₁ on the vertical axis and Y₁ on the horizontal axis.
+Initial equilibrium: Where AD₁ meets SRAS — label point A. Draw dotted lines to P₁ on the vertical axis and Y₁ on the horizontal axis.

-Shift: AD shifts rightward from AD₁ to AD₂, driven by an increase in government spending and consumer expenditure.
+Shift: AD shifts rightward from AD₁ to AD₂, driven by rising consumer expenditure and investment.

-New equilibrium: Where AD₂ meets SRAS — label this point B. Draw dotted lines to P₂ on the vertical axis and Y₂ on the horizontal axis.
-P₂ is above P₁ and Y₂ is to the right of Y₁.
+New equilibrium: Where AD₂ meets SRAS — label point B. Draw dotted lines to P₂ on the vertical axis and Y₂ on the horizontal axis.
+P₂ is above P₁; Y₂ is to the right of Y₁.

-Annotations: Draw a bracket on the horizontal axis between Y₁ and Y_fe labelled "output gap closing".
+Annotations: Draw a rightward arrow between AD₁ and AD₂ labelled "↑C, ↑I, ↑G".
 Draw a vertical double-headed arrow between P₁ and P₂ labelled "demand-pull inflation".
-Draw a rightward arrow between AD₁ and AD₂ labelled "↑G, ↑C, ↑I".
+Draw a bracket on the horizontal axis between Y₁ and Y_fe labelled "output gap closing".
 ---

-As illustrated in the diagram above, the rightward shift of AD from AD₁ to AD₂ causes the price level to rise from P₁ to P₂, which captures the mechanism of demand-pull inflation as excess demand meets the economy's productive constraints.
-The economy moves from equilibrium point A to point B, with real output rising toward full-employment output Y_fe but also with upward pressure on the general price level — consistent with the UK experience of CPI rising from under 1% in early 2021 to a 41-year high of 11.1% by October 2022 as post-pandemic demand surged.
-As output approaches the LRAS, further increases in AD generate proportionally more inflation and less real output growth, explaining why inflation accelerated so sharply in 2022.
+As shown in the diagram, the rightward shift of AD from AD₁ to AD₂ moves the economy from equilibrium point A to point B, raising the price level from P₁ to P₂ — this is the demand-pull inflation mechanism in action.
+As output approaches LRAS at Y_fe, the economy has less spare capacity, which means further demand increases generate proportionally more inflation than real output growth.
+This is consistent with the UK experience: CPI rose from under 1% in early 2021 to 11.1% by October 2022 as post-pandemic demand surged while supply remained constrained.

-A second significant cause of inflation is cost-push inflation, which arises from increases in the costs of production that force firms to raise prices even in the absence of excess demand.
-In the UK, the Russian invasion of Ukraine in February 2022 caused a severe disruption to global energy and commodity markets, with the Ofgem energy price cap rising to £3,549 per household per year in October 2022 — a level that dramatically raised production costs across manufacturing, transport, and services simultaneously.
-As firms' unit costs rose, they passed these higher costs on through higher prices, shifting the short-run aggregate supply curve leftward and raising the price level.
-This was compounded by supply chain disruptions carried over from the pandemic period, which restricted the availability of key inputs such as semiconductors and caused further upward pressure on input costs.
-In the labour market, tight conditions — with unemployment as low as 3.5% in late 2022 — gave workers bargaining power to secure wage increases, which further raised unit labour costs and added to firms' cost pressures.
-The resulting cost-push inflation was particularly damaging because it simultaneously raised the price level and reduced real output, pushing the UK economy toward stagflation — a situation distinct from demand-pull inflation in that restricting aggregate demand to reduce prices would have further reduced output and increased unemployment.
+A second cause of inflation is cost-push inflation, which arises when rising production costs force firms to charge higher prices regardless of the level of demand.
+The Russian invasion of Ukraine in February 2022 severely disrupted global energy markets, causing the Ofgem energy price cap to hit £3,549 per household per year by October 2022.
+This sharply raised production costs for firms across manufacturing, transport and services, which meant firms' profit margins were squeezed, leading them to pass costs on through higher prices — shifting the SRAS curve leftward and pushing the price level up.
+With unemployment as low as 3.5% in late 2022, workers also had significant bargaining power to demand higher wages, which further increased unit labour costs and added another layer of upward pressure on prices.
+The result was stagflation — a situation where rising prices and falling real output occurred simultaneously — making cost-push inflation particularly difficult to address, since any contractionary policy used to reduce prices would have worsened output and unemployment further.

 --- END MODEL ANSWER ---